Capital punishment in Kansas: History

 From 1853 to 1965, 76 executions were carried out under Kansas' jurisdiction.
 All but one, the first, were by hanging.
 These do not include executions that took place at the United States Penitentiary, Leavenworth and United States Disciplinary Barracks; while located within Kansas borders, these hangings were performed under federal government and U.S. military jurisdiction respectively.

-Kansas first abolished capital punishment on January 30, 1907.
-The state restored it in 1935, albeit no executions took place until 1944.
+Kansas executed nine people between 1863 and 1870.
+After the 1870 hanging of William Dickson, the legislature decided to place the responsibility of ordering hang execution dates directly with the governor instead of a judge.
+However, this effectively ended executions in Kansas, as no governor proved willing to authorize executions.
+The state eventually abolished capital punishment on January 30, 1907.
+In March 1931, Governor Harry Hines Woodring vetoed legislation to reinstate capital punishment.
+The state eventually restored it in 1935, albeit no executions took place until 1944.
 From 1954 to 1960, there were no hangings in Kansas, as Governor George Docking refused to let any execution proceed due to his opposition to capital punishment.
 The last execution in Kansas took place on June 22, 1965 (double hanging of George York and James Latham).

 Perhaps the most infamous Kansas death penalty case was that of Richard Hickock and Perry Smith, sentenced for the 1959 murder of a farming family.
 The crime, trial and 1965 execution were a subject of Truman Capote's 1966 bestselling documentary novel In Cold Blood.

 After the 1976 United States Supreme Court decision in Gregg v.
 Georgia permitted states to reinstate the death penalty, the Kansas legislature made numerous attempts to do so, but Governor John W. Carlin vetoed such legislation in 1979, 1980, 1981, and 1985.
 The death penalty was eventually reinstated on April 23, 1994.
 Of states that still allow the death penalty, Kansas was the last to reinstate the death penalty in the modern era.
-The law became effective on July 1, after then-Governor Joan Finney, despite her proclaimed opposition to capital punishment, decided to allow the bill to become law without her signature.
+Lethal Injection is the only legal form of death penalty in Kansas.
+The law became effective on July 1, after then-Governor Joan Finney, despite her proclaimed opposition to capital punishment, decided to allow the bill to become law without her signature rather than risk having her veto overridden.
 The only crime punishable by death is first degree murder with the aggravating factors.
 Despite the reinstatement, no one has been executed since.